 It’s interesting how many of the books my husband loved most dearly as a child (and shares most enthusiastically as a parent, including Lord of the Rings) center around an orphaned protagonist.
 Although Doug was blessed to have had a very attentive adoptive mom, he never knew his biological mother and keenly felt her absence during his formative years.

 I know Mother’s Day is difficult for a lot of people: People whose mothers are no longer with them.
 People who never knew a mother at all.
 People who’d like to be mothers themselves, but for whatever reason remain childless.

 But the fact is, if you are alive today, it is because you had a mother who carried you in her womb and chose for you the gift of life.
 And you can acknowledge and appreciate her for doing so.

 If you are so fortunate to have a mother still living and involved in your life, you can (and should) tell her how much you love her and thank her for the countless ways she has blessed you through the years – every sacrifice she’s made, every meal she’s prepared, every prayer she’s prayed, et cetera, et cetera.

-And if your mother has already passed, you can honor her memory by living the kind of life that should make any mother proud: one seeped in love, marked by gratitude, and girded with integrity.
+And if your mother has already passed, you can honor her memory by living the kind of life that should make any mother proud: one steeped in love, marked by gratitude, and girded with integrity.